Manslaughter (1922 film): Production

-The production of this film was completed during a time when films were taking on tremendous set processes and crews.
-Film shooting processing was becoming more complex, involving actors and actresses, producers, set developers, screenwriters, camera-crew and lighting, and numerously more parts.
-It was a film created using continuity filming which involves continuing a screen from different points of view.

-According to Leatrice Joy, the filming of the car chase scene was extremely nerve-wracking because she herself had to drive the car, which had been fitted with a platform to support two cameramen and the director, plus equipment.
+According to Leatrice Joy, in the scenes where she is chasing trains, it was extremely nerve-wracking because she had to drive the car, which had been fitted with a platform to support two cameramen and the director, plus equipment.
 Their safety depended entirely upon her skills as a motorist.
-Joy did most of her own driving, though in some shots the car was driven by stunt double Leo Nomis.
 During the shooting of a prison sequence, Joy burned her hand accidentally with soup in a prop cauldron; assistant director Cullen Tate had neglected to inform her that the soup was scalding hot.

 Stuntman Leo Noomis broke his pelvis and six of his ribs during a stunt that required him to crash a motorcycle into a car.